 An easy remedy is to place corrugated cardboards between the puzzle mats to give it extra support in the center.

-Other times, you will find melted foam on the arrows after it’s taken out of the target.
+Other times, you’ll find melted foam on the arrows after it’s taken out of the target.

 Simply wash it off with soap and water, then dry it off, and it’s ready to use again.